LukasGibb/ansible-role-mailgraph/README.md

 Mail log location for mailgraph to read `mailgraph_mail_log` [default: `/var/log/mail.log`]

-The location that the mailgraph CGI will be copied to after being configured `mailgraph_cgi_location` [default: /var/www/cgi-bin]

 Dependencies
 ------------

 This role requires a web server to serve the mailgraph.cgi.
 Jeff Geerling's `geerlingguy.apache` role is being used here.
-Please remember that the `mailgraph_cgi_location` may need to be changed depending on your vhost configuration in apache.
+Make sure you enable the CGI module as show below (ie. `apache_mods_enabled: cgi.load`)

 Example Playbook
 ----------------